section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 The value of this has been taken care of in a variable inside the conclusion.

 ### Conclusion
-ECMAScript 6 is glossing over-applied to the highest point of ECMAScript 5.
+ECMAScript 6 is over-applied to the highest point of ECMAScript 5.
 JavaScript in the motor keeps on working as the original, list-readiness language that we are familiar with.
-When we use ECMAScript 6, we get some pleasant accentuation that ultimately means truly plain, standard JavaScript.
+When using ECMAScript 6, we get some pleasant accentuation that ultimately means truly plain, standard JavaScript.

-This sugar is expected to help the Java/C# people group, which often experiences model inheritance perplexing upon first disclosure.
+This is expected to help the Java/C# people group, which often experiences model inheritance perplexing upon first disclosure.
 Some of it, like fat bolts, permits us to have a more compact, more contemporary-looking language structure while likewise expanding the helpfulness of JavaScript.

 ### Further Reading
 Additional elements of Babel and EcaScript 6 can be found [here](https://babeljs.io/docs/learn-es2015/)